 The overall objective of the NIH-Sponsored Track is to train highly qualified individuals for independent academic careers in research in the enteric and hepatic sciences.
 Mayo Clinic uses a multidisciplinary integrated approach involving faculty representatives from clinical and basic disciplines.

 This track, therefore, combines 24 months of dedicated research experience with 18 months of clinical training.
 Within this track, you may participate in patient-oriented research projects and obtain a clinical research master's degree or perform disease-oriented, laboratory-based investigation.
-Opportunities exist to work with faculty investigators from the Division of Gastroenterology and Hepatology or from other areas of Mayo Clinic.
+Opportunities exist to work with faculty investigators from the Division of Gastroenterology and Hepatology, the Department of Pediatric and Adolescent Medicine, or from other areas of Mayo Clinic.

-The primary objective of this NIH-Sponsored Track is to better prepare fellows to function as independent research investigators.
+The primary objective of this NIH-Sponsored Track is to better prepare you to function as an independent research investigator.
 Since the awarding of the initial training grant in enteric sciences to Mayo Clinic in 1966, the objective of this track has been to provide in-depth research training to qualified individuals to prepare them for independent academic careers.

-Trainees are introduced to a large number of investigative techniques, which they are expected to understand, master and apply to their particular project under the close supervision of an established investigator and in conjunction with experienced research technicians and other research fellows supported by other sources.
+You are introduced to a large number of investigative techniques, which you are expected to understand, master and apply to your particular project under the close supervision of an established investigator and in conjunction with experienced research technicians and other research fellows supported by other sources.
 Independence is encouraged, creativity fostered and emphasis given to a total research experience.

 Although there have been modifications in faculty and facilities during the 40 years in which this training program has existed, the objective and general approach articulated above have remained unchanged.